LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/writing-a-jolt-specification.md

      }
 ```

-In the Example 1 transformation spec above, we use the index of the results array (&1 = one level up from “title” means index of the results array) as the object's index on the RHS. “ [ ] “ around “&1” is required as the output is an array.
+In the transformation spec farther above, we use the index of the "results" array (&1 = one level up from “title” means index of the "results" array) as the object's index on the RHS. “ [ ] “ around “&1” is required as the output is an array.

-On the LHS, the values “0” and “1” are resolved by “&1”, as we have two objects in the results array that are mapped to “[0]”, “[1]” on the RHS in the same order as the LHS.
+On the LHS, the values “0” and “1” are resolved by “&1”, as we have two objects in the "results" array that are mapped to “[0]”, “[1]” on the RHS in the same order as the LHS.

 **Transformed output**
 ```JSON